puppetlabs/ticketmatch/README.md

 `OVERRIDE_PATH` indicates where to find version overrides.
 See next section.
 It defaults to `/tmp/version_overrides.txt`.

+`IGNORE_FOR` contains a (space-separated) list of repos that we do not want to process, i.e. run ticketmatch on.
+Each repo should be specified by their foss name (e.g. "puppet-agent" instead of "puppet-agent-private") since the script internally figures out whether to clone a foss or private fork.
+For example, IGNORE_FOR="puppet-agent facter pxp-agent" will not run ticketmatch on puppet-agent, facter and pxp-agent.
+It defaults to empty.

 ## Overriding the JIRA 'fixed in' version

 In certain rare circumstances, typically merge-ups, it's possible for an earlier version number to